Million Dollar Mermaid: Production

-Esther Williams broke her neck upon impact while performing the film's signature high dive.
-She wrote in her memoir that she was already disoriented atop the platform after seven broken eardrums as the wages of her years working underwater.
-When she dove, she knew that the headdress of her costume was too heavy and that she was in trouble.
+Williams broke her neck upon impact while performing the film's signature high dive.
+She wrote in her memoir that she was disoriented atop the platform after having endured seven broken eardrums from her years working underwater.
+When she dove, she felt that the headdress of her costume was too heavy and that she was in danger.
 She heard her neck pop when she hit the water.
-When she reached the surface, she could kick her legs, but her upper body was paralyzed and she had to be helped out of the pool.
-An x-ray revealed she had broken three vertebrae.
-Williams writes, "I'd come as close to snapping my spinal cord and becoming a paraplegic as you could without actually succeeding.”
+When she reached the surface, she could kick her legs, but her upper body was paralyzed and she required assistance to leave the pool.
+An X-ray revealed that she had suffered three broken vertebrae.
+Williams later wrote: "I'd come as close to snapping my spinal cord and becoming a paraplegic as you could without actually succeeding.”